arkq/openaptx/README.md

 - `WITH_FFMPEG` - use FFmpeg as a back-end (otherwise, stub library will be built)
 - `WITH_SNDFILE` - read file formats supported by libsndfile (used by openaptx utils)

+In the apt-X stub library (build without FFmpeg back-end), all symbols are exported as [weak](https://en.wikipedia.org/wiki/Weak_symbol).
+As a consequence, it should be possible to overwrite them during runtime with other library which exports strong symbols.
+However, it might be required to define `LD_DYNAMIC_WEAK` environment variable - for more information consult `ld.so` manual.

+When reverse-engineered libraries were enabled, they will be automatically linked with the apt-X stub library (build without FFmpeg back-end).
+See previous paragraph for the meaning of this.

 ## Benchmark

 Below is the result of a small benchmark test performed with various apt-X encoding libraries.